saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

     Loan["Loan_Status"] = lbl_encoder.fit_transform(Loan["Loan_Status"])
 ```

-**2) Dropping the column which is overpopulated with null values.
-Below is a procedure which has been followed inorder to follow as to which column to drop and which not.
-Firstly, the columns have been identified with null values and then the percentage of the null values have been calculated.
-If the percentage of the null values is less than 15 % we decided to keep the column and if its above 15%, we decided to drop the column**
+**2) Dropping the column which is overpopulated with null values**

+Below steps are being followed in order to figure out as to which column to be dropped.

+1) Columns that contain null values have been identified.
+2) Null values for each column has been converted into the percentage.
+3) If the percentage of the null value present in any column is greater than 15 %, the column has been dropped.

 Finding out the null values in the column